Six Smart Meals

 Dinner

-You can bring this menu up to 3,000 calories with the following additions:
+You can take this menu up to 3,000 calories with the following additions:

 Breakfast

-• Add one slice whole grain toast with two tablespoons peanut butter
+• Add 1 slice of whole-grain toast with two tablespoons of peanut butter

 You may also benefit from reading Pack the Protein